com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h5> French population</h5>

 After pre-processing our data, we need to explain how our dataframes are built and how much insight do they give.
-So in our case, we have two categories of dataframes :
+So in our case, we have two categories of dataframes:

-. for the population's gender and age : two categorical columns for the "gender" and "region", and the other columns are integer columns with the number of people in each group (we have 5 age groups age groups of 19-year ranges specifically) or the year
+* for the population's gender and age : two categorical columns for the "gender" and "region", and the other columns are integer columns with the number of people in each group (we have 5 age groups age groups of 19-year ranges specifically) or the year

-. for the population's revenue : one categorical column for the "region" and the other columns are integer columns representing (per year and in average) the gross salary, gross surplus, social contributions of employed/non-employed citizens, taxes, cash benefit, available gross revenue and the year of course.
+* for the population's revenue : one categorical column for the "region" and the other columns are integer columns representing (per year and in average) the gross salary, gross surplus, social contributions of employed/non-employed citizens, taxes, cash benefit, available gross revenue and the year of course.

-The data used in order to describe the french population can be represented after pre-processing as  :
+The data used in order to describe the french population can be represented after pre-processing as:

-. the size of the first dataframe is : 648 rows and 9 columns . the size of the second dataframe is : 322 rows and 9 columns
+* the size of the first dataframe is : 648 rows and 9 columns
+* the size of the second dataframe is : 322 rows and 9 columns

 we also described in more details the statistical analysis of our data directly on the dedicated [notebook](../dataset/population-france/population-EDA.ipynb) (with added analysis and preliminary plots).